|Atlantic Music Expo

 Praia, Republic of Cabo Verde | 7 – 10 April 2014

-It's back - following a successful debut in 2013, Atlantic Music Expo (AME) is returning to the sun-kissed shores of Cabo Verde, bringing together artists and music professionals from the islands, Africa and both sides of the Atlantic from 7 to 10 April 2014.
+Following a successful debut in 2013, Atlantic Music Expo (AME) returned to the sun-kissed shores of Cabo Verde, bringing together artists and music professionals from the islands, Africa and both sides of the Atlantic from 7 to 10 April 2014.

 AME is initiated by the Ministry of Culture of Cabo Verde and produced by Harmonia – label, distribution and event production directed by José da Silva – and WOMEX.
 Guiomar Alonso Cano, Responsible for Culture at UNESCO’s Regional Office in Dakar, said: "UNESCO welcomes this initiative to boost the music industry across the Atlantic.
 It is truly the first of its kind and the fruit of a visionary partnership between the Ministry of Culture, Harmonia and the World Music Expo (WOMEX)."